How to run CubeBackup on a Synology NAS to backup Google Workspace data.

 - Repeat the same operation and select a storage path for the index data (e.g. backupData/cubebackupIndex), the log file (e.g. backupData/cube/log), and the storage configuration file of CubeBackup (e.g. backupData/cube/db) separately.
 Enter /cubebackup_index, /opt/cubebackup/log, /opt/cubebackup/db in the corresponding Mount path fields.

 - Create a new etc directory (e.g. backupData/cube/etc) on your Synology File Station, and upload this config.toml file to it.
-Then go directly back to the Docker Advanced Settings page, select the storage path of the new etc directory (e.g. backupData/cube/etc) and enter /opt/cubebackup/etc in the Mount path field.
+Then go directly back to this Volume settings page, select the storage path of the new etc directory (e.g. backupData/cube/etc) and enter /opt/cubebackup/etc in the Mount path field.

 Click Next and check the settings of your CubeBackup container.
-Click Apply to launch the docker container for CubeBackup.
+Check the option to Run this container after the wizard is finished, and click Done to launch the docker container for CubeBackup.

 Now you can open the CubeBackup setup wizard by clicking the shortcut on the desktop, or by opening the URL <your_nas_ip>:8080 directly in the browser.
 You can go through the setup wizard following the step-by-step instructions.